shippy/shippy.github.io/src/content/homepage/index.md

   list:
     - icon: "lock"
       title: Evaluate & Productionize LLM-based Applications
-      content: I understand that integrating standard software engineering and ML best practices is what keeps the modern LLM-based apps from remaining merely a fancy demo.
+      content: I understand that integrating standard software-engineering and ML best practices is what keeps the modern LLM-based apps from remaining merely a fancy demo.
     - icon: "wind"
       title: Data Engineering
       content: "Performant, semantically rich, reproducible: my pipelines are all of the above."